harcokuppens/pmwiki-basic/README.md

 1. **In vscode launch the "Listen for Xdebug" debug launch configuration.**

-   This will start the debugger in vscode which launches for you the xdebug server on TCP port 9003 in vscode to which a webbrowser client can connect to.
+   This will start the debugger in vscode which launches for you the xdebug server on TCP port 9003 in vscode to which a webserver can connect to to start a debugging session.

 2. **In a browser open an URL to your php webapplication.** If you have a breakpoint set in your code, then vscode will be opened at that breakpoint.
 The debug session is automatically started.

    The php/xdebug server is configured such that on a http request the xdebugging session will automatically be setup.
 This means that on a http request the